Tanjong Rimau beach

 But once you’ve figured out the details, reaching Tanjong Rimau isn’t too difficult of a journey.
 To get to this coast, you’ll have to walk beyond the edge of the Shangri-La’s Rasa Sentosa Resort & Spa and descend a rocky slope.
 Alternatively, you can even take a short walk down from Fort Siloso.

-Sentosa is a staycation favourite for good reason and while some of us may claim to know the island inside and out after countless visits, there are still secret spots like Tanjong Rimau for us to discover.
+Sentosa is a staycation favourite for good reason and while some of us may claim to know the island inside and out after countless visits, there are still secret spots such as Tanjong Rimau for us to discover.

-For more nature spots in Singapore, check out:
+For more outdoor things to do in Singapore, check out:

 Drop us your email so you won't miss the latest news.